-The subject development's one-bedroom square footage is notably smaller than those at the comparable Tax Credit properties.
-The smaller square footage would be a competitive disadvantage if the rental assistance was unavailable and all units operated exclusively under Tax Credit program guidelines; however, given the continuing subsidy, the high quality of the renovated units and the attractive location on the Christian City campus, it is our opinion the subject units will continue to be highly marketable in the Union City Site PMA.
+The subject development's one-bedroom square footage is notably smaller than those offered at the comparable Tax Credit properties.
+The smaller square footage would be a competitive disadvantage if the rental assistance for the majority of units was unavailable and all units operated exclusively under Tax Credit program guidelines; however, given the continuing subsidy, the high quality of the renovated units and the attractive location on the Christian City campus, it is our opinion the subject units will continue to be highly marketable in the Union City Site PMA.